jaybhai2/data-engineering-faq/README.md

 ## some-interview-question
 Intro:
 data engineering falls under software engineer, this a specific discipline that require different set of skill. you manage the data life sycle, from its creation, its storage and its end use, and archiving.

 you build the data infransturcture/or platform that is used in certain way such as, ingesting and storage of large volume of data, feed the data scienstis's machine learning model, drive the businees intellient/visuallization tool like tabluea, superset.

 Most of the time these guys start as traditional solution architects for systems that involve SQL databases, web servers, SAP installations and other standard systems.
 But to create big data platforms the engineer needs to be an expert in specifying, setting up and maintaining big data technologies like: Hadoop, Spark, HBase, Cassandra, MongoDB, Kafka, Redis and more. - by  andkret

+you have to learning how to make these tool work together, because there is no framework that you can use to build a data infransture, you have to build a lot of tool youself. there is also no standard design pattern for building a pipeline. but you can take the priciple from software engineering like Open Close principle, or design pattern like factory design pattern to code your data pipeline.

 # DataEngineering